cesarvr/blog/content/post/istio-2.5.md

 #### Pod Name

-In case of problems we would like to know where this problem is originated, it can be important to cross this information with other factors, so let's register the pod name.
+In case of problems we would like to know where is happening, so it can be interesting to save the pod name.

-If you remember in first post we said that the pod simulates a machine, so we can know the pod name by just looking at the ``hostname`` which is simulated by the Linux [UTS Namespace](https://cesarvr.io/post/2018-05-22-create-containers/).
+> If you remember in first post we said that the pod simulates a machine, knowing this we can know the pod name by just looking at the ``hostname`` which is simulated by the Linux [UTS Namespace](https://cesarvr.io/post/2018-05-22-create-containers/).

 ```js
 class Stats  {